NotSoSaneExile/Portfolio/README.md

 # Portfolio
-This repository contains several projects I've worked on and find interesting.
+This portfolio repository contains several projects I've worked on and find interesting.

 # Contents
 * A-Star Visualiser: A visualisation tool for the A-Star pathfinding algorithm, implemented in Python and Pygame.